Testing MSW effect in supernova explosion with neutrino event rates

 \section{Summary and Conclusions}

 We have proposed to use the time evolution of SN neutrino event rates during the neutronization burst to test MSW effects occurring in SN neutrino propagation.
-The non-MSW scenario for comparison is the classical flavor transition probability for neutrino propagation in vacuum.
-The event rates for various flavor transition scenarios are calculated with SN neutrino emissions extracted from SN simulation data of four groups~\cite{Huedepohl:2009wh,Burrows:2019rtd,Nakazato:2012qf,Fischer:2015sll}.
+The non-MSW scenarios for comparisons are the incoherent flavor transition probability for neutrino propagation in the vacuum and the flavor equalization induced by fast flavor conversions.
+The event rates for various flavor transition scenarios are calculated with SN neutrino emissions extracted from simulations of four groups~\cite{Huedepohl:2009wh,Burrows:2019rtd,Nakazato:2012qf,Fischer:2015sll}.
 The behaviors of neutrino emissions in these four simulations are analyzed.